shreytheshreyas/tp/docs/UserGuide.md

 * The `TASK_INDEX` must be a positive integer.
 * The task must exist in the task list before it can be deleted.
-* The user must be in Project View before deleting a task.
+* You must be in ProjectView before deleting a task.

 Example of usage: